What’s your financial secret sauce?

 Influencer Mim said that the thing that made the biggest difference to his money was realising the power of planning ahead.

-What’s more, figures from NS&I show that people who have a have a financial focus save up to £500 a year more than people who don’t.
+What’s more, figures from NS&I show that people who have a financial focus save up to £500 a year more than people who don’t.

 If you have been meaning to save more, but just can’t seem to find the cash, try transferring your savings automatically on payday.